Structured Tree Alignment for Evaluation of (Speech) Constituency Parsing

-We compare the corpus-level and sentence-level \structaiou scores (\cref{fig:structa-iou-with-length}).
+where $|\mathcal{D}_1| = |\mathcal{D}_2|$, and a pair of $\cT_{1,k}$ and $\cT_{2,k}$ denotes the parse trees of the $k^{\textit{th}}$ sentence in the corpus respectively. \end{definition} We compare the corpus-level and sentence-level \structaiou scores (\cref{fig:structa-iou-with-length}).
 As desired, the corpus-level \structaiou score has lower absolute values than the sentence-level one, and the difference is more significant when longer sentences are considered.
 A similar phenomenon has been found in text constituency parsing \citep{kim-etal-2019-compound} as well, where corpus-level \parseval $F_1$ scores are lower than sentence-level ones.